yuvalmGS/gigaspaces-wiki-jekyll/tutorials/your-first-data-grid-application.markdown

 # What's Next?

+[The Full XAP Java Tutorial](./xap-tutorials.html) will introduce you to the basic concepts and functionalities of XAP.
+Many ready to run examples are provided.

-Read more about the GigaSpaces runtime environment, how to model your data in a clustered environment, and how to levarage the power capabilties of the Space.
+Read more about the GigaSpaces runtime environment, how to model your data in a clustered environment, and how to leverage the power capabilities of the Space.

 - [Elastic Processing Unit]({%latestjavaurl%}/elastic-processing-unit.html)
 - [Modeling and Accessing Your Data]({%latestjavaurl%}/modeling-and-accessing-your-data.html)